u-boot/u-boot/doc/develop/bootstd.rst

 Bootmeth drivers are provided for:

-   - distro boot from a disk (syslinux)
+   - extlinux / syslinux boot from a disk
-   - distro boot from a network (PXE)
+   - extlinux boot from a network (PXE)
    - U-Boot scripts from disk, network or SPI flash
    - EFI boot using bootefi from disk
    - VBE